farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 title: Dashboard User Guide
 ---
 :::caution
-This is subject for change with new updates to the Dashboard.
+This guide is subject to change with each new update to the Dashboard.

-The user guide represents Dashboard Firmware release `v0.1.9`.
-The latest version is Dashboard Firmware release `v0.4.0`.
+The latest version is Dashboard Firmware release `v0.4.2`.
 :::

 ![IMG6570-2-16x9-aspect-rediced](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/6d3b25ee-cd16-4878-adbc-0e23ffd8d84b)